 Located at 6320 Grandview Dr. W. Tacoma, WA 98467

 For a park that has something for everyone, check out Chambers Bay Off-Leash Park & Beach.
 Within the last few years, a new section was added to their fenced-in, off-leash park, catering to small, shy or senior canines.
 Your pup gets to play while you enjoy the spectacular views of the Sound.
 They offer water bowls, keep the poop bags stocked, and there are plenty of human restrooms too.
 Woof!

 Located at 55 Bella Bella Dr. Fi Fox Island, WA 98333

-Julie Hammon agrees with Erin’s choice, noting “My pups love it.
-[It’s] also great for kayaking into if you’re out on the water with the pups and they need some land time or you need a break.
+REALTOR® Julie Hammon agrees, noting “My pups love it.
+It’s also great for kayaking into if you’re out on the water with the pups and they need some land time, or you need a break.
 Not many people know about this off-leash park so it's not usually that crowded.”
 With picnic benches, bird-watching, and more, this is the perfect spot for dogs and owners alike!

 Located at 1701 14th Ave.
 NW, Gig Harbor, WA 98335